 Written third-party documents provided by the family, such as receipts or cancelled checks.

 Third-party verification form signed by the provider, if family-provided documents are not available.

-When income is projected at new admission or interim, if third-party verification is not possible, written family certification as to costs anticipated to be incurred for the upcoming 12 months.
+If third-party verification is not possible, written family certification as to costs anticipated to be incurred for the upcoming 12 months.